THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Apparently, there are only 5 known to be in existence.
+There are only five known to be in existence.

-And while we are on the subject of rare coins, here are the 5 rarest coins.
+And while we are on rare coins, here are the five rarest coins.

-- 1849 Double Eagle: No 1849 Double Eagles were struck for circulation and only two proof versions of the coin are known to exist.
+- 1849 Double Eagle: No 1849 Double Eagles were for circulation, and only two proof versions of the coin exist.
 One of the coins is a part of the National Numismatic Collection at the Smithsonian Institution.
-A second coin was presented to then-Treasury Secretary William M. Meredith and was later sold as part of his estate.
+Then-Treasury Secretary William M. Meredith owned a second coin, and his estate sold it after his passing.
 The present location of this coin remains unknown.
-If this coin ever surfaces into the market, it would easily sell for more than $10 million.
+If this coin ever surfaced, it would quickly sell for more than $10 million.

 - 1804 Draped Bust Silver Dollar: This was one of the most valuable U.S. coins until the sale of the 1933 Double Eagle in 2002.
-Because dies were used until they wore out, most of the silver dollars minted in 1804 were dated 1803.
-Only 8 examples of the 1804 are known to exist.
+Because they used dies until they wore out, most of the silver dollars minted in 1804 were dated 1803.
+Only eight examples of the 1804 coin are known to exist.

-- 1776 Continental Dollar: In 1776, the Revolutionary War was underway and the U.S. wanted to show its independence by producing its own currency.
-The coins were originally to be minted in silver but the U.S. could not secure a loan of the metal.
-The circulating coins were minted using a pewter alloy.
-Although the coins had no intrinsic value, they were much more desired than paper currency.
-An entire book could be written on the significance of this piece.
+- 1776 Continental Dollar: In 1776, the Revolutionary War was underway.
+The U.S. wanted to show its independence by producing its own currency.
+The idea was to mint the coins in silver, but the U.S. could not secure a loan for the metal.
+Instead, the U.S. used pewter alloy to mint the coins.
+Highly desired, the coins had no intrinsic value.

-- 1915-S Pan-Pac $50: These large $50 “slugs” weigh in at nearly 2.5 ounces of gold.
-They were minted in 1915 to commemorate the opening of the Panama Canal.
-Two varieties were created, round and octagonal.
+- 1915-S Pan-Pac $50: These large $50 “slugs” weigh nearly 2.5 ounces of gold.
+They were minted in 1915 to commemorate the opening of the Panama Canal in both round and octagonal varieties.
 The round issues have a surviving population of 483 and the octagonal at 645 coins.
 These coins sold at the exposition for $100 each, but today’s price is over six figures for one in gem condition.

 #41.
 There are 293 ways to make change for $1.